cablespaghetti/bigben/README.md

 Runs as an AWS Lambda for great serverless justice

+## You will need

+* One Python 3.6 installation
+* One Bash shell
+* One virtualenv utility
+* One zip utility
+* One Mastodon access token
+* One AWS account with ready-made IAM Role for Lambda Execution with the AWSLambdaBasicExecutionRole policy attached
+* One installed and configured AWS CLI tool with the relevant permissions to create a Lambda

 ## Environment Varibles

 * MASTODON_BASE_URL - The hostname of the mastodon instance e.g. https://mastodon.org.uk